Table of Contents

 2. The school must then complete an online application process, with parent and child details.

-4. For eligible children, parents will receive an email from the DES containing the sanction notice and links to the other documents that must be completed.
+4. For eligible children, parents will receive an email from the DoE containing the sanction notice and links to the other documents that must be completed before tuition starts.

-5. The sanction notice and the other documents must be shared with the tutor prior to starting tuition.
+5. The sanction notice and the other documents must be completed by the tutor prior to starting tuition.

-8. Make a copy of all paperwork before it is returned to the DES.
+7. Make a copy of all paperwork before it is returned to the DoE.

 9. The return address is